Springwood Preschool and Nursery’s Policies and Procedures

 CHILD PROTECTION POLICY AND PROCEDURES

-Springwood Lead Safeguarding Officer Deputy is each onsite deputy manager or Rachael Clarke Director of Springwood or Karolina Klepack Springwood’s Early Years Adviser
+Springwood also has Deputy Lead Safeguarding Officers on site.
+Rachael Clarke Director of Springwood or Karolina Klepack Springwood’s Early Years Adviser are the Seniors Safeguarding Leads

-Local Authority Designated Officer is Barbara Piddington/ Mark Blackwell
+Local Authority Designated Officer (LADO)is Barbara Piddington/ Mark Blackwell

 Our Lead Safeguarding Officers are available on site and always for advice via phone outside of working hours.